Written by: Leigh Raynor Arndt

 Buckhead Beans has rid stale coffee from the breakrooms of more than 300 Atlanta businesses.
 And relationships that Jeff and Matt formed at UGA have proved vital to this expansion.
 Jeff shows his continued appreciation for his alma mater through a perfect attendance record.
 In 26 years, he’s yet to miss a Bulldog home game!

-Rev Coffee Roasters: Jenn Holt Bimmerle (BA ’02)
+Rev Coffee Roasters: Jenn Holt Bimmerle (AB ’02)

 As co-founders of Rev Coffee Roasters, alumna Jenn Holt Bimmerle and her husband, Nick, make the perfect team.
 Jenn likes a white mocha, while Nick drinks his coffee black.
 Together, they make sure that Rev is a place for every coffee drinker, where everyone gets what they want.
 And whether you are a purist or you like a dollop of whipped cream, your order will be bolstered by the best beans around.